AUGMXNT/perfi/README.md

 #### How to export files from supported exchanges
 - **Coinbase**
-  - Tax Section → Documents → Generate Report → Raw Transaction Activity (can only do for All Time, which is fine).
+  - Reports Section → Transaction History → Generate Report → All time, all assets, All transactions.
 Format should be CSV.
 - **Coinbase Pro**
   - Statements → Generate → Account Statement → Select date range and 'All Accounts'.
 Format should be CSV.
 - **Gemini**